Let me begin by saying that cacao has changed my life.

 Maybe that’s sitting and drinking a ceremonial dose three mornings consecutively and working with it for deepening your meditation practice.
 Maybe other times, it’s making homemade chocolate with coconut oil and maple syrup.
 Or perhaps, it’s simply mixing the powder into your morning banana smoothie and really enjoying the richness of flavor and energy that way.
 If you’re looking for some ways to create a daily practice with your cacao, check out my article exploring cacao recipes and rituals.

-Ultimately, cacao is just a partner, a tool for us to come together with intention, to share in gratitude and be present with our hearts.
-I’ve come to realize that the experiences we have working with it are always alive within us, and once you’ve connected with that place, you can journey there and receive its medicine, whenever and wherever you are.
+Ultimately, cacao is a partner, a tool for us to come together with intention, to share in gratitude and be present with our hearts.
+I’ve come to realize that any experiences we may have when we drink it are always alive within us, and once you’ve connected with that place, you can journey there and receive her medicine and messages, whenever and wherever you are.